imbroisi/vscode-extension-react-component-creator-wizard/README.md

-# react-create-element-structure README
+# create-component README

-This is the README for your extension "react-create-element-structure".
+This is the README for your extension "create-component".
 After writing up a brief description, we recommend including the following sections.

 ## Features